malliaridis/opencv/doc/tutorials/imgproc/erosion_dilatation/erosion_dilatation.markdown

 Most of the material shown here is trivial (if you have any doubt, please refer to the tutorials in previous sections).
 Let's check the general structure of the python script:

+@snippet python/tutorial_code/imgProc/erosion_dilatation/morphology_1.py main

 -#  Load an image (can be BGR or grayscale)
 -#  Create two windows (one for erosion output, the other for dilation) with a set of trackbars each
     -   The first trackbar "Element" returns the value for the morphological type that will be mapped (1 = rectangle, 2 = cross, 3 = ellipse)
     -   The second trackbar "Kernel size" returns the size of the element for the corresponding operation
+-#  We call once erosion and dilation to show the initial image

-    -   Every time we move any slider, the user's function **Erosion** or **Dilation** will be called and it will update the output image based on the current trackbar values
+Every time we move any slider, the user's function **erosion** or **dilation** will be called and it will update the output image based on the current trackbar values.

 Let's analyze these two functions: